girishji/vimbits/README.md

 ## Configuration

-All plugins are enabled by default.
-To disable a plugin, set the corresponding global variable to `false`.
+By default, all plugins are enabled except for Vim9Cmdline.
+To disable a specific plugin, set its corresponding global variable to `false`.

 ```
 vim9script
 g:vimbits_highlightonyank = true
 g:vimbits_easyjump = true
 g:vimbits_fFtT = true
-g:vimbits_vim9cmdline = true
+g:vimbits_vim9cmdline = false
 ```

 More configurable options pertaining to individual plugins are described below.